encodis/xpants/docs/extract-markdown.md

 Macro definitions to extract documentation (as Markdown) embedded in various types of files.
 The user can specifiy a stylesheet to use for the extraction.
-Alternatively this module defines some macros that can be used to extract documentation from standard file types.
 Successful extraction will depend on the source files containing the relevant elements with the Markdown documentation.

   - If the *file* attribute is not blank and refers to a file that exists then documentation will be extracted from it, using the